BookingBug/dev.bookingbug.com/docs/javascript-sdk/page-routing.md

 However, we do have an issue here.
 If we define `when: route.event[slot, person]` on confirmation it will try to call `$Scope.defineNextPage` twice.
 We also may want to change the available slots when the user chooses a person.

-to overcome this we can use the `bb-page` page controller.
+to overcome this we can use the `bb-page` controller.
 This controller allows you to route steps back and forth when combining steps.
 You can attach `checkReady()` to the step DOM element.
-And it will wait until all of the steps in a single template have been completed.
+And it will wait until all of the steps in a single template have been completed as per the below example.

-Let's look at a complete example

 ```
 <div bb-page>